 Each breed of dog requires a certain items to have a higher percent then others, so do your homework.

-How much food do I give my dog and how often
+How much food do I give

 You have now made the choice of what food you are going to purchase, the next question is how much should I give my dog?
 Once again this decision comes down to the size and age of your dog.